 The Association has a policy of conservation going hand in hand with user rights.
 The Association fully supports all efforts to keep the network of unsurfaced ‘Green Roads’ throughout England and Wales open to all users.
 Members are encouraged to participate in local access forums established under the CROW Act 2000 to advise local authorities on the improvement of access to the countryside.
 The Association has adopted and applies the LARA model code of conduct for ‘green road’ use by our members.
 The Association wishes to extend friendly links with all countryside users, whether they be ramblers, horse riders, other vehicle users or landowners.

-The Association is a member of the Royal Automobile Club Motor Sports Association (MSA) and is a club able to hold events in its own name.
-We insist that all motor sport competitions are run to the exacting standards of both the MSA and our own ALRC regulations.
+The Association is a member of the Motorsport UK Association Ltd (Motorsport UK) and is a club able to hold events in its own name.
+We insist that all motor sport competitions are run to the exacting standards of both Motorsport UK and our own ALRC regulations.
 ALRC vehicle and event regulations ensure fairness in competition, the highest levels of safety and that the sport remains an amateur one.
 Neither the Association nor any member Land Rover club awards cash or valuable prizes and as a result, whilst competition is fierce, it remains friendly and it is not unusual to see rivals on the field helping each other with repairs.

 Members may own any vehicle produced by the Land Rover Group but as there is a predominance of Land Rover owning members within the ALRC, most Clubs and Registers organise events suitable for Land Rover, Range Rover, Discovery and Freelander vehicles.
 The Land Rover Register 1948-1953 covers the historical development and restoration of early Land Rovers.